Recovering Substrate from Judith Butler’s Symbolic Simulation: Lawsmearing and Idolatrous Colonization of Sexual Time

 In covenantal ontology, the body receives form within created order and bears time outward into others.
 In Butler’s regime of citational inscription, the body is reinscribed by norm until symbolic legibility displaces given order.
 What is produced is a rival lawgiving whose idol is intelligibility itself, not liberation from false law.

-By defining time accumulation as “that to which a life bears witness: entropy filtered rather than passively suffered, coherence maintained through conation, future received as summons rather than drift” (Olds 2026a), fertility and generational continuity matter as major modes by which embodied creatures bear time beyond themselves, not only as biological facts.
+By defining time accumulation as “that to which a life bears witness: entropy filtered rather than passively suffered, coherence maintained through conation, future received as summons rather than drift” (Olds 2026a), fertility and generational continuity matter as major modes by which embodied creatures bear time beyond themselves, not biological facts alone.

 Trusteeship is “the responsible holding of relations open under strain” and describes the human as “divine imager” and “trustee of quantum time,” bearing memory, guilt, repentance, repair, and neighborly accountability in a way no machinic configuration can (Olds 2026a).
 That language supplies the anthropological center against which Butler’s framework is measured.
-The body is entrusted bearer, not merely matter or signifying surface.
-Life is accountable continuity under stress, not merely legibility under norm.
+The body is entrusted bearer, not matter or signifying surface alone.
+Life is accountable continuity under stress, not legibility under norm alone.

 The Prophet Jeremiah and ML King are “positive conative singularities,” figures who bind memory, context, speech, and action into a single negentropic vector for others (Ibid.).
 Those figures matter here because they show, in historical form, what accountable time-bearing looks like.
-They bear burden, receive summons, and accumulate time into shared repair, rather than merely destabilize norms or rearrange signs.
+They bear burden, receive summons, and accumulate time into shared repair, not destabilize norms or rearrange signs alone.

 NOTES